-All of our books are available under free licenses that allow readers to copy and distribute the text; they are also free to modify it, which allows them to adapt the book to different needs, and to help develop new material.
+All of our books are available under free licenses that allow you to copy and distribute the text; you are also free to modify it, so you can adapt the books to different needs and help develop new material.

 These books are available in a variety of electronic formats; some are also for sale in hard copy.

 An introduction to programming using Python, one of the best programming languages for beginners.
 The second edition uses Python 3.